dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/awstats.md

 Check config file, permissions and AWStats documentation (in 'docs' directory).
 ````

-When we look to the logs of apache with `ls -lah /var/log/apache2/`, we can see that only `root` user can read these logs.

-When checking the `awstats` cron task `/etc/cron.d/awstats`, we can see that the tasks are executed as `www-data` user.
-So I changed this to `root` user and the configuration file now looks like this:
+When checking the `awstats` cron task in `/etc/cron.d/awstats`, we can see that the tasks are executed as `www-data` user.
+The cron task configuration file looks like this:

 ````editorconfig
 */10 * * * * www-data [ -x /usr/share/awstats/tools/update.sh ] && /usr/share/awstats/tools/update.sh